Yanniga01/gilliansperkin.github.io/_posts/2026-04-11-semrush-vs-ahrefs.md

 <!-- Section: Who Should Choose Which -->
 <section id="verdict" class="content-section">
     <h2>Who Should Use Which Tool</h2>
-    <p><strong>Choose Semrush if:</strong> you run a marketing agency managing multiple clients across SEO and PPC; you need content marketing tools and branded client reports; you want AI visibility tracking; you need multiple team members with access (Guru's three included seats are a genuine value); you do primarily US‑focused SEO.</p>
+    <p><strong>Choose Semrush if:</strong> you run a marketing agency managing multiple clients across SEO and PPC; you need content marketing tools and branded client reports; you want AI visibility tracking; you need multiple team members with access (Guru's three included seats are a genuine value); you do primarily US‑focused SEO. <a href="/semrush-review/">Read our full Semrush review</a> for more details.</p>
-    <p><strong>Choose Ahrefs if:</strong> link building is the core of your SEO work; you value click‑accurate keyword metrics that account for zero‑click SERP features; you manage many client websites and need Ahrefs' unlimited verified domain tracking; your work is pure SEO without PPC, social, or content marketing overlap; you want Content Explorer for link prospecting.</p>
+    <p><strong>Choose Ahrefs if:</strong> link building is the core of your SEO work; you value click‑accurate keyword metrics that account for zero‑click SERF features; you manage many client websites and need Ahrefs' unlimited verified domain tracking; your work is pure SEO without PPC, social, or content marketing overlap; you want Content Explorer for link prospecting.</p>
     <p><strong>Use both if:</strong> Many professional SEOs and agencies use both tools.
 Semrush as the primary campaign management and reporting platform — especially for client reporting, content planning, and PPC research — while using Ahrefs for deep backlink analysis, keyword accuracy verification, and Content Explorer research.
 The tools are genuinely complementary.</p>
     <p><strong>The honest verdict:</strong> There isn't a universally better tool.
 There's the better tool for your workflow.
 Ahrefs wins on backlink quality, click‑accurate keyword data, Content Explorer, and clean data presentation.
 Semrush wins on breadth, content marketing integration, PPC tools, US keyword volume, client reporting, AI visibility tracking, and multi‑user value.
 Identify which camp describes your day‑to‑day work, and you'll have your answer.</p>
 </section>